 Canmore experienced increased visitation to Quarry Lake in 2020, and parking demand exceeded the parking available.
 Spillover from the formal parking area affected Highway 742 and adjacent residential areas.
-Temporary measures were taken to manage overflow parking, including restricting parking.
-For 2021, we are proposing to begin charging for parking at Quarry Lake to help manage demand and fund operating costs associated with extra washrooms, and parking lot maintenance.
-To better manage spillover parking in neighborhoods, a Residential Parking Permit program is proposed on the closest portions of roadway within the adjacent neighbourhoods of Peaks of Grassi and Rundleview.
+Starting in 2021, visitors will be charged for parking at Quarry Lake to help manage demand and fund operating costs associated with extra washrooms and parking lot maintenance.
+To better manage spillover parking in neighborhoods, a Residential Parking Permit program will be available on the closest portions of roadway within the adjacent neighbourhoods of Peaks of Grassi and Rundleview.

 To learn more about parking management in Canmore, please review Canmore's Parking Management Plan.

-- Paid parking to be in effect seven days per week between the hours of 10 a.m. - 6 p.m.
+- Paid parking will start June 1 and be in place throughout the entire year, seven days per week, between the hours of 7 a.m. - 10 p.m.

 *The above prices and stall allocations may be adjusted based on utilization rates.
 The goal of the program is to make sure there is parking available when it is needed.*